jrgleason/psql-getting-started/labs/basic_constraints.md

             CHECK (NOPE > 0)
         );

 1. By default types have some limitations.
-We can see that by trying to add too big of an integer
+We can see that by trying to add too big of an integer.

         INSERT INTO CONSTRAINTS.TEST_CHECK VALUES (5000000000000);

-    Notice we see
+    Notice we see...

     >ERROR:  smallint out of range

     This is because most types have native constraints.

 1. Now let's see what the custom constraint does.
-Let's try a valid query
+Let's try a valid query...

         INSERT INTO CONSTRAINTS.TEST_CHECK VALUES (5);

-    Notice we see a valid transaction `INSERT 0 1`
+    Notice we see a valid transaction `INSERT 0 1`.

-1. What happens if we try to add an invalid record
+1. What happens if we try to add an invalid record...

         INSERT INTO CONSTRAINTS.TEST_CHECK VALUES (-5);